jnozzi/cocoadev.com/markdown/PostProductionResources.md

 I though it might be a good idea to have a centralized place for some wrap up information for our programs.
-I've started some sections to give you guys an idea what I mean.  - General/FranciscoTolmasky
+I've started some sections to give you guys an idea what I mean.  - FranciscoTolmasky

 **Last Minute Coding**